mindsailors-design/glider_research/main.md

 ## 1. Backlight service for Kobo display on PI4/5
 [Backlight service and client](https://bitbucket.org/mindsailors/backlight_server_client/src/master/) Backlight in the Kobo display consists of two rows of leds: one warm and one cold.
 By changing their current you can adjust their brightness and thus you can adjust the overall color temperature and brightness.

+## 1. TODO: Add a table with what feature works on what OS, on what RPi.